rossturner/HTML5-ImageUploader/README.md

 - In the code above we use `accept="image/jpeg,image/jpg"` to limit the file types that user can select.
 This approach works with all modern HTML5 browsers (desktop and mobile).
 But keep in mind, that the user can bypass this limitation and select arbitrary file.
 We will do some additional validation of file extension in the JavaScript code below.
 - The input tag contains additional attributes such as `data-id` and `data-product`.
 We use them to show how you can add extra information to your input data and then pass it to the server.
 It can be useful when the HTML page is generated dynamically by the server (for example, using PHP, Perl or some other script).
+- We add class `image-upload` to the input elements in order to mark out those, that should be processed with ImageUploader.js.
+Such approach allows to have different input elements in HTML page without conflicts.

 ### JavaScript ###
 Below is the code of custom.js, which contains code for managing the HTML page (comments are in the code):